The Love, Happiness & Success Podcast with Dr. Lisa Marie Bobby

 - Stop sabotaging your financial success

-- Use your core values guide your financial decisions
+- Use your core values to guide your financial decisions

 - Develop an intentional relationship with your money